SaadAhmad123/npm-package-template/README.md

-# Sample NPM Package Template
+# NPM Package Template for AWS Lambda

-Welcome to a streamlined and efficient template designed for creating and publishing NPM packages.
-This template serves as a foundation for building robust NPM packages, including notable projects like [`unified-serverless-storage`](https://github.com/SaadAhmad123/unified-serverless-storage), which exemplify the practical application and scalability of this template.
+Welcome to our NPM package template designed for creating and deploying TypeScript-based Node packages on AWS Lambda.
+This template aims to streamline the development process and provide a consistent structure for AWS Lambda deployments.

 ## Key Features

-- **Ease of Use**: Simplifies the process of setting up and structuring new NPM packages.
+- **Ease of Use**: Simplifies the process of setting up and structuring new TypeScript-based Node packages on AWS Lambda.
 - **Standardization**: Provides a consistent structure for package development, ensuring best practices.
-- **Integration with GitHub Actions**: Ready-to-use configuration for automated publishing and CI/CD workflows.
+- **AWS Lambda Packaging Script**: Includes a Bash script `./packager.sh` that facilitates the creation of a deployable zip file for AWS Lambda.

 ## Steps to Publish Your Package

-To get your package from development to publication smoothly, follow these steps:
+To smoothly transition your package from development to publication, follow these steps:

-1. **Create a Classic NPM Auth Token**:
+1. **Clone the Code**: Clone the Git repository and customize the package details in `package.json` as per your project requirements.

-   - Navigate to your NPM account and generate an authentication token specifically for publishing packages.
-This token is crucial for the next steps in the automated deployment process.
+2. **TypeScript Code**: Develop your TypeScript code within the `./src` directory, with `index.ts` serving as the main entry point.

-2. **Configure GitHub Secrets**:
+3. **Test Code**: Write tests for your code in `./src/*.spec.ts`.

-   - Go to your GitHub repository's settings.
+4. **Package Code**: Once your code is ready, use the provided packaging script.

-   - Navigate to the 'Secrets' section.
+## Scripts

-   - Add your NPM authentication token as a new secret with the name `NPM_TOKEN`.
-This allows GitHub Actions to securely access your NPM account for publishing the package.
+The following script commands can be executed using `npm` or `yarn`:

-3. **Develop and Test Your Package**:
+- **build**: Transpiles the TypeScript project to JavaScript.
+You can modify the configuration in `tsconfig.json` if needed.
-   - Use this template as a starting point to develop your package.
+- **start**: Executes the built JavaScript code by running `./{ts config build directory (default: dist)}/index.js`.
-   - Ensure to test thoroughly to maintain high-quality standards.
+- **dev**: Runs the TypeScript code directly by executing `./src/index.ts`.

-4. **Push to GitHub**:
+- **test**: Executes Jest tests.
-   - Once your package is ready and tested, push your changes to GitHub.
-The configured GitHub Actions will automatically handle the process of publishing your package to NPM, using the provided `NPM_TOKEN`.
+- **format**: Applies Prettier formatting to the code in `./src`.

-5. **Automated Publishing**:
+- **package:yarn**: Packages the code for AWS Lambda into `./deployable/lambda.zip` using `yarn` as the package manager.
-   - With the push to GitHub, your package will be automatically published to NPM, making it available for the broader community.
+- **package:npm**: Packages the code for AWS Lambda into `./deployable/lambda.zip` using `npm` as the package manager.

 ## Contributing

 Contributions to enhance this template are welcome.
 Whether it's improving the workflow, adding new features, or refining documentation, your input is valuable.

-For contributions or feedback, please open an issue or a pull request in this GitHub repository
+For contributions or feedback, please open an issue or a pull request in this GitHub repository.

 ## License